codesleeps/pixelcraft-bloom/README.md

 ### Troubleshooting Common Model Issues

 - **Ollama Not Responding**: Ensure Ollama is running (`ollama serve`).
 Check `OLLAMA_HOST` in `.env` and verify port 11434 is open.
+- **Chat Endpoint Timeouts**: On Docker Desktop with resource constraints, the chat/inference endpoint may timeout.
+This is a known limitation due to Ollama model loader constraints, not an application defect.
+See [OLLAMA_SETUP_GUIDE.md](OLLAMA_SETUP_GUIDE.md) for details and workarounds.
+Health checks and model listing will work reliably even when inference times out.
 - **Model Not Found Error**: Pull the model manually (`ollama pull <model_name>`).
 Confirm the model name matches those in `backend/app/models/config.py`.
 - **Connection Refused**: Restart Ollama or update `OLLAMA_HOST` if using a custom setup.
 - **Slow Responses**: Increase `OLLAMA_KEEP_ALIVE` or switch to lighter models like `mistral`.
 Monitor system RAM/CPU usage.